 Adolescent depression is increasing at a high rate.
 Recent surveys conducted by the Center for Mental Health Services indicated that as many as 1 in 33 children and 1 in 8 teens deals with clinical depression.

 Major depressive disorder affects approximately 14.8 million American adults or about 6.7 percent of the U.S. population in a given year.
 Depression disorders are more prevalent in women than in men.

 Nearly half of the individuals who have anxiety also have depression.
 People with depression also face physical health risks.
 They are shown to be four times as likely as those without a history of depression to develop a heart attack.
 After a heart attack, people with depression are at an increased to experience a second heart attack or even death, according to the National Institute of Mental Health.

 Common treatment options for depression include therapy and medication.
 Brain stimulation therapies such as Electroconvulsive therapy (ECT) and Repetitive transcranial magnetic stimulation (RTMs) may also be used in extreme cases.
 If someone struggles with co-occurring depression and substance abuse, treatment should address both conditions at the same time.

 If you or a loved one needs help or assistance, The Recovery Village has several facilities that can help individuals receive treatment for depression and addiction.
 People who simultaneously experience drug or alcohol abuse and depression can receive help from one of the facilities located throughout the country.

-If you or a loved one has depression, call The Recovery Village to speak with a representative.
+If you or a loved one has depression and co-occurring substance abuse, call The Recovery Village to speak with a representative about treatment options.